RequirementEngineering/ch-re-JD154075/SRS.md

  A-3	   | Assumed that there is no mistake in student registry.|
  A-4	   | Assumed that there is no mistake in data compile,when the software program is doing the report.|
  A-5	   | Assumed that all the database shall be transferable.|
+ A-6	   | Assumed that the software program is running when making a login.|
+ A-6	   | Assumed that the login section of the software's program registry, logs in correctly when using a barcode scanner.|

 Dependencies	   | Description|
  --- | --- |
  D-1	   | Depend that all database shall be transferable.|
  D-2	   | Depend that the software program shall send an E-mail report weekly.|
  D-3	   | Depend that all data shall be inserted correctly.|
+ D-4	   | Depend that the sotware program is running when making a login.|
+ A-5	   | Depend that the login section of the software's program registry, logs in correctly when using a barcode scanner.|

 #   3.Specific requirements
 This section contains all of the functional and quality requirements of the program.
 It gives a detailed